eneibaur/etch_a_sketch/README.md

 12/21/2022 - Very basic functionality is in place.
 From here, I'm looking at adding a color option, starting with the "rainbow" button, then a color palate or color wheel of some kind.
 Once those are in, I will look at the next feature.
+EDIT: Color picker added.
+Rainbow function next.